 Job Outlook for Finance Operations Directors

-Finance operations directors also may supervise budget development, financial reporting and systems management, as well as finance staff, while driving business processes to improve efficiency and meet organization goals.
+Finance operations directors also may supervise budget development, financial reporting, and systems management, as well as finance staff, while driving business processes to improve efficiency and meet organizational goals.

 Depending on the employer and industry, the finance operations director may approve credit and billing terms for contracts.
 In addition, they may be responsible for managing internal systems used for recording revenue and compliance with tax and regulatory requirements.

 Finance operations directors typically work in offices, often close to top management.
 Depending on the employer, travel could be required.
 They typically work a 40-hour week, but extra hours could be required during certain times of the year, such as quarter- and year-end reporting time.

 According to BLS data from May 2016, the average annual salary for financial managers was $139,720.
 The middle 50% earned between $87,530 and $168,790 per year, while the lowest 10% brought in around $65,000.
 The top 10% of professionals in this occupation category were reported to earn in excess of $208,000 annually.
 Salary levels are typically commensurate with education, professional credentials, and experience, with those holding advanced degrees and CPA designations toward the top end of the salary range.

 With additional experience, finance operations directors can move into roles of increasing responsibility, resulting in much higher potential annual pay.
 According to the 2017 Robert Half Salary Guide for Accounting & Finance, the Director of Finance at a company with revenue $500+ million had a salary range of $170,500-$256,250.

 Education and Training